2021 UEFA Champions League final: Background

 Manchester City were playing in their first European Cup/UEFA Champions League final.
-They had previously played in one European final, the 1970 European Cup Winners' Cup Final, and won.
+They had previously played in one European final, the 1970 European Cup Winners' Cup final, which they won.
 They became the ninth distinct English side to play in a European Cup/UEFA Champions League final.
 This was the third UEFA Champions League final for manager Pep Guardiola, and his first since the two wins with Barcelona in 2009 and 2011, both against Manchester United.
-City were seeking to become the first club to win its first European Cup/UEFA Champions League final since Borussia Dortmund in 1997, which seven clubs had failed to do in between.
+City were seeking to become the first club to win its first European Cup/UEFA Champions League title since Chelsea in 2012, with three clubs having failed to do in between.

 Chelsea were playing in their third European Cup/UEFA Champions League final, and the first since their win in 2012 away against Bayern Munich.
-In addition, they had previously played in the UEFA Cup Winners' Cup and UEFA Europa League finals twice each – winning all.
+In addition, they had previously played in the UEFA Cup Winners' Cup and UEFA Europa League finals twice each – winning all (the Cup Winners' Cup in 1971 and 1998, the Europa League in 2013 and 2019).
 In addition, Chelsea became the first club ever to see its men's and women's teams reach the Champions League final in the same season, having qualified for the 2021 UEFA Women's Champions League final as well.
 Head coach Thomas Tuchel became the first manager to reach the European Cup/UEFA Champions League final in successive seasons with different clubs, having lost the 2020 final to Bayern Munich while coaching Paris Saint-Germain.

 This was the third all-English final in the history of the competition, after 2008 in Moscow between Chelsea and Manchester United and 2019 in Madrid between Liverpool and Tottenham Hotspur.
 This was also the third consecutive Champions League final to feature a first-time finalist, after Tottenham in 2019 and Paris Saint-Germain in 2020.

 This was the third meeting between the teams in Europe, having previously met in the semi-finals of the 1970–71 European Cup Winners' Cup, where Chelsea won both legs 1–0 en route to their first European trophy.
-It was also the second major cup final between them, after the 2019 EFL Cup Final, which City won on penalties following a goalless draw after extra time.
-The teams met twice during the season's Premier League, with each side winning away: City won the first match 3–1 at Stamford Bridge, while Chelsea won the second 2–1 at Etihad Stadium three weeks before the final.
+It was also the second major cup final between them, after the 2019 EFL Cup final, which City won on penalties following a goalless draw after extra time.
+The teams also met in two other title-deciding matches, the 2012 and 2018 FA Community Shields, both ended in City's favor.
+They had met twice during the season's Premier League, with each side winning away: City won the first match 3–1 at Stamford Bridge, while Chelsea won the second 2–1 at Etihad Stadium three weeks before the final.
 Three weeks before the second league encounter, Chelsea also beat City 1–0 in the FA Cup semi-finals, denying City the chance of winning an unprecedented quadruple.